 Meanwhile, the latest signs in the economy remain stressed as the latest report on initial unemployment claims rose two weeks ago by 6,765, and by about 427,000 during the COVID-19 recession.
 (See below.)

 The COVID-19 health data below are from the Iowa Department of Public Health, most reflecting data released by Friday evening.
 The counts change through the day as new information is gathered, and revisions are made in previously reported data.
 The IDPH dashboard is found here.

 The red line in the graph below shows fluctuations in the number of daily new cases, while the shaded area shows the one-week rolling average throughout the pandemic in Iowa.
 That level was 371 on Thursday, the last full day report, but was at or above 500 each day from July 11-16.

 Twenty counties have COVID-19 deaths in double digits, and one — Polk — is now over 200 by itself.
 Seventy-five counties — three-fourths the number of Iowa counties — have had death reports attributed to the pandemic.
 Lyon County was the latest to join the list this past week.

-Total COVID-19 cases continue to be significantly higher they were two weeks earlier.
-They stood at 14,800 on May 15.
+Total COVID-19 cases continue to be significantly higher than they were two weeks earlier.
+They stood at 42,796 on July 24.